This shows you the differences between two versions of the page.

 Line 1: | Line 1: | ||

-- | NASA’s Suni Williams and Butch Wilmore finally return home after more than nine months in space | + | It’s the world’s largest building shaped like a chicken.
+- | New cookbook encourages cooks to follow charts, not recipes | + | It’s the world’s largest building shaped like a chicken.
 It’s also a hotel |

-- | NASA’s Suni Williams and Butch Wilmore — who gained international attention as their planned short stay in space stretched into a more than nine-month, politically fraught mission — are finally home. | + | Travelers to the Philippines can now book a room in the world’s largest building shaped like a chicken, located in the country’s remote highlands. |
++ | Travelers to the Philippines can now book a room in the world’s largest building shaped like a chicken, located in the country’s remote highlands. | ||

-- | Williams and Wilmore, alongside NASA’s Nick Hague and cosmonaut Aleksandr Gorbunov of Russia’s Roscosmos space agency, safely splashed | + | No, you’re not expected to bed down on top of a pile of straw in a chicken coop. |
++ | No, you’re not expected to bed down on top of a pile of straw in a chicken coop. | ||

-- | The crew’s highly anticipated return came after the crew climbed aboard a SpaceX Crew Dragon capsule and departed | + | The towering six-story building stands nearly 35 meters (over 114 feet) tall and has 15 rooms, all equipped with air-conditioning.
+- | Julia Turshen wants you to break the rules. | + | The towering six-story building stands nearly 35 meters (over 114 feet) tall and has 15 rooms, all equipped with air-conditioning.
 The rooms don’t have windows, though – they’d ruin the effect of the chicken’s feathers. |

-- | “Welcome home to the Crew-9 astronauts — NASA’s Nick Hague, Suni Williams | + | The 70-something former local politician said he is still a “big kid at heart,” and the resort has always been his playground to create something with a “wow factor.” |
+- | “Keep Calm & Cook On” is the mantra (and podcast/ | + | The 70-something former local politician said he is still a “big kid at heart,” and the resort has always been his playground to create something |

 + | |||

-+ | “The fighting cock industry | ||
++ | “The fighting cock industry is a billion-peso empire in our province,” Tan said.
+“The Philippines now has an iconic building | ||

 + | |||

-+ | There are over 2,000 game fowl breeding farms across Negros Occidental and it has become one of the leading local industries in the province alongside sugar production and swine breeding. | ||
++ | There are over 2,000 game fowl breeding farms across Negros Occidental | ||

 + | |||